 It is based on the “Firefly Light” example by Pimoroni (see here).
 Similar to the “Firefly Light” it requires a Raspberry Pi (Zero), the Pimoroni Explorer pHAT (or HAT) and two IKEA SÄRDAL LED light chains.
 The later are connected to the two PMW/motor ports of the pHAT.
 Instead of using a jar, I have placed the LEDs in an IKEA picture frame.

 I have been trying to optimize the original “firefly light” python script a bit, implementing an optional sinus function for the brightness/ pulse width changes and have introduced two “hold” phases between the dimming phases.
 While modifying the parameters to find a light pattern that feels more comfortable, I found that the device can helpful to support a very clearly defined, regular breathing pattern.
 Thus, some of you may find this “Breathing Light” helpful for meditation or training purposes.

-In addition the Explorer pHAT comes with four digital out-ports, which allow to add LEDs or buzzers, plus two 5V and two Ground ports.
-Please make sure you are using the correct resistors to reduce the voltage for the LEDs.
+In addition the Explorer pHAT comes with four digital out-ports, which allow to add LEDs or buzzers, plus two 5V and two Ground ports and two PWM out ports for motors or similar devices.
+Please make sure you are using the correct resistors to reduce the voltage for your LEDs.

 Pimoroni's Explorer pHAT python library makes it extremely simple to control all these I/O ports.

 In this instructable versions of the device with 0, 2 and 4 potentiometers and buttons are described.
 Pick the one that fits your needs.